Development Economics

 Knowledge

-• describe and explain the barriers to entrepreneurship in low and middle income countries
+• describe and explain the barriers to sustainable development in low and middle income countries

 • master the macroeconomic and microeconomic theories of development, such as role of institutions in development

-• recognise the various extensive and intensive margins that affects individual and household behavior, for example, in resource allocation, labor supply, and investment decisions
+• recognize the various extensive and intensive margins that affects individual and household behavior, for example, in resource allocation, labor supply, and investment decisions

 Skills